rodriguezmatid/Safe-Looping/README.md

 > 🏗️ `Work In Progress` : This repo is being actively developed and does not represent final quality of the model.

-> 📊 For statical and math analysis deep dive on our model, please visit our paper release:
+> 📊 For an in-depth statistical and mathematical analysis of our model, please refer to our detailed paper:

 ####